“Fresh squeezed orange juice, champagne, cointreau and makes one refreshing brunch mimosa! Make an ice cold pitcher full and keep the party going”

 Wedding, weddings, weddings!!!
 It’s wedding season….and baby shower season… and graduation season!
-Spring & early summer brings on all kind of celebrations!
+Spring & early summer brings on all kinds of celebrations!
 Brunches are such a popular way to celebrate all of those festivities!

 When you think of a brunch cocktail the most popular one that comes to mind is the good ol’ tried and true mimosa!!
 You just can’t go wrong with chilled orange juice and champagne.
 I like to stick my orange juice in the freezer for a while and let it get a little slushy!
 So good!
 It’s such a simple drink so simple yet taste so delicious.

-Mimosas are so bright, citrusy and refreshing!
+Mimosas are so bright, citrusy, and refreshing!
 How can you not feel happy drinking this beauty?
 The perfect excuse to get to boozing before 5 pm!
 Ha!
 I’ve had a ton of different mimosa flavors using different juices from watermelon, sour apple to cherry!
-However, I’m always pulled back to the classic, just simple fresh squeezed orange juice!
+However, I’m always pulled back to the classic, just simple fresh-squeezed orange juice!

-Nothing beats fresh squeezed orange juice in a mimosa!
+Nothing beats fresh-squeezed orange juice in a mimosa!
 Good thing this drink is so easy!
 Squeeze the orange juice the night before and let it chill in the fridge so that you won’t have to worry about this step when it’s time to serve the mimosas.